jaejun-lee/Like_for_Like_Sale_Analysis/README.md

     #  78920.15376932337,
     #  79341.07766656693]

+* Finding 13 of clusters is best based on elbow plot method.
-* silhouette_score could not be used.
+* However, silhouette_score could not be used.
 Kprototype Clustering return numerical and categorical together.
+This plot is based on cost(datapoint distances from centroid in a cluster).

 ## Centeroid

 |rooms | flags | region | location type|
 |:-------------|----------------|----|----:|